Meg4Byte/Audio-Amp/README.md

    - Launch MicroCap12 , click on the open project icon in top left corner and open the project file .

  #### Run the Simulation:
-   - Click on the 'Analysis' button to start the transient analysis.
+   - Click on the 'Analysis' button to start the desired analysis .
+   - Run DC ,Dynamic DC , Transient , AC analysis and find transfer function of the circuit.
-   - Observe the output waveforms for motor acceleration, velocity, torque, and angle.
+   - Observe the output waveforms and tweak each sub-block's elements to get desired performance .
-   - Change in control signals , add load and observe the output.
+   - Change input signals and observe the behaviour of the circuit .

 ## Contributing